temporary77/codeforces-ranks-plus/README.md

 # codeforces-ranks-plus

-a handful of rank colors (for ranks M, IGM, LGM, 4000) [**click to install**](https://github.com/temporary77/codeforces-ranks-plus/raw/main/codeforces-ranks-plus.user.js) (requires a userscript manager)
+a handful of rank colors
+[**click to install**](https://github.com/temporary77/codeforces-ranks-plus/raw/main/codeforces-ranks-plus.user.js) (requires a userscript manager)

 there are default colors and gradients for both light and dark themes.